AlreadyBored/nodejs-assignments/assignments-v2/04-websockets/assignment.md

 Your task is to implement a backend for a real-time **Live Quiz Game** using WebSocket.
 A host creates a quiz with questions, players join the game and answer questions in real time.

+**Fork this repository to get started:** [https://github.com/AlreadyBored/live-quiz-game-template](https://github.com/AlreadyBored/live-quiz-game-template)

+The repository contains a fully working React frontend (`client/`) and a server stub (`server/`) with TypeScript types and a basic WebSocket server setup.
+Your task is to implement the server logic.

 ## Technical requirements

 - Task can be implemented in JavaScript or TypeScript